CopterExpress/clover/docs/en/firmware.md

 QGroundControl
 ---

 Open the Firmware section in QGroundControl.
-Then, connect your Pixhawk or Pixracer via USB.
+Then, connect your flight controller via USB.

 Choose PX4 Flight Stack.
 If you wish to install the official firmware (with EKF2 for Pixhawk), choose "Standard version".
 In order to flash custom firmware, choose "Custom firmware file..." and click OK.